-As part of the conversion of HoldCo into a C-Corporation on December 31, 2009, ACM exchanged the HoldCo Class B units it held for approximately 7,975 shares of our common stock.
-At December 31, 2012, there were 16,966,667 authorized and 16,570,027 outstanding ACM units representing a proportionate interest in the 7,975 shares of common stock, or 0.000470 shares of common stock per ACM unit.
+821,412 shares of common stock, or 0.048413 shares of common stock per ACM unit.
 Assuming the Company completes its planned initial public offering of common stock, then following completion of such offering of common stock, all participants in the plan will receive a proportionate distribution of common stock of the Company with respect to the number of vested units that they hold, and common stock attributable to forfeited units will be allocated among participants then currently employed by or serving as a director of the Company in amounts determined by the Compensation Committee.
 Common stock in respect of unvested units will be retained in escrow until the units vest, after which they will be also be paid out in common stock of the Company.